sivinash/registration_form_using_flask/README.md

     step7. then run the app.py file using  "python app.py" command or manually note. after running in the command promte you can see a link in yellow  copy that and paste it in your broweser
-    note " when you run  the instance folder will created
+    note " when you run  the instance folder will created the output will be like images in refernce_output folder